Sylvia Field: What a Character

 Photo: pinterest.com

 I’m truly impressed that with as busy as she was as an actress, she made time for both her two daughters and her television children, and enjoyed a ton of hobbies as well.
 It seems she had a joy for learning about new things and continued to add interests to her life.
-She was a great role model for all of us.
+She is a great role model for all of us.

 We are in the third blog of our series “The Men of November.”
 Born Charles Thomas Aldrich Jr. in 1906, Gale Gordon is remembered fondly for being Lucille Ball’s nemesis on several of her television sitcoms.